-While most of us are working hard to help each other get through these very challenging times, hackers and scammers are as active as ever.
-Cyber-attacks continue to be a threat during the Coronavirus pandemic, increasing the need for you to take the security of your IT network seriously.
+In the current climate that we live in, hackers and scammers are as active as ever.
+Cyber-attacks continue to be a threat following the pandemic, increasing the need for you to take the security of your IT network seriously.

 How can you protect yourself and your organisation against cybercrime?